sunnygadia169/library/README.md

 ## Description ##
 Library is a solution for online book selling system where customers can be onboarded, books can be added, orders can be placed.
+This is my first attempt at working with Mongo DB and containerizing application with Docker.

 ## Tech Stack ##
 * Java 11